dwaan/nodejs-ping-wrapper/README.md

-# power-state-with-ping
+# Power State with Ping
-Helper to determined device power state using ping command
+Node.js helper - to determined device power state using ping command